inform-us/requirements_specifications/informus/rules/Epidural and motor block.md

 ## Secondary Label Assessment of Motor Block

 *In addition to the last documented Motor Block Assessment, we need to display whether a motor block assessment is overdue (missingness).
-If a Motor Block Assessment is overdue, we need know what the last reading was as well.
+If a Motor Block Assessment is overdue, we need need to display both the last motor block assessment reading and that the score is overdue.*

-1. If there has never been an 'Assessment of Motor Block Lt leg' or 'Assessment of Motor Block Rt leg assessment' since the patients has been classified as 'on epidural', then label patient as 'missing assessment'.
+1. If there has never been an 'Assessment of Motor Block Lt leg' or 'Assessment of Motor Block Rt leg assessment' since the patient has been classified as 'on epidural', then label patient as 'missing assessment'.
 Red Hashed and no fill bed.
-2. If the current time is 08:00-19:59, if either 'Assessment of Motor Block Lt leg' or 'Assessment of Motor Block Rt leg assessment' have not been completed in the last two hours, then label patient as 'missing' and forward fill the latest motor block assessment reading (red amber green).
+2. If the current time is 08:00-19:59, and if either the latest documented motor block score (r or l leg) was >0, and 'Assessment of Motor Block Lt leg' or 'Assessment of Motor Block Rt leg assessment' have not been completed in the last two hours, then label patient as 'missing' and forward fill the latest motor block assessment reading (red amber green).
 Bed to be red hashed outline (with fill of colour from forward filled entry).
-3. If the current time is 20:00-07:59, if either 'Assessment of Motor Block Lt leg' or 'Assessment of Motor Block Rt leg assessment' have not been completed in the last four hours, then label patient as 'missing' and forward fill the latest motor block assessment reading (red amber green).
+4. If the current time is 20:00-07:59, and if either the latest documented motor block score (r or l leg) was >0, and if either 'Assessment of Motor Block Lt leg' or 'Assessment of Motor Block Rt leg assessment' have not been completed in the last four hours, then label patient as 'missing' and forward fill the latest motor block assessment reading (red amber green).
-Bed to be red hashed outline  (with fill of colour from forward filled entry).
+5. During both day and night shifts, if both of the latest documented motor block r and l leg scores were zero, then do not label patient as missing even if there are no more scores.
+Forward fill the latest motor block assessment green reading until the end of the 12 hour period.

 _______________________________________________

 ## [F] Classification Rules: Individual patient chart

 - X-axis time in hours, range 0-72 hours, default to 24 hours
 - Y-axis left is motor block assessment score (0 to 3) with 0 denoting no paralysis and 3 denoting full paralysis of either leg.
-- Use rules on lines 110-115 to determine classification for individual charts
+- Use labeling rules above to determine classification for individual charts